 The art of building a structure in stone with any suitable masonry is called stone masonry.
 Following are the types of stone masonry

-Stone masonry may be broadly classified into the following two types:
+Stone masonry can broadly be classified into the following two types:

 The stone masonry in which either undressed or roughly dressed stone are laid in a suitable mortar is called rubble masonry.
 In this masonry the joints are not of uniform thickness.
 Rubble masonry is further sub-divided into the following three types:

 Types of Rubble Masonry